 - Kouzes, JM, & Posner BZ.
 The Leadership Challenge.
 6th Ed.
 San Francisco: Jossey-Bass, 2012.
-ISBN 978-0-470-65172.
-(Note: Using the 5th edition is an acceptable alternate for this course). - Note: The Leadership Challenge text is a course reading assignment that will be used only in the first 7 weeks of class, so, if you plan to purchase, please order it early.
+ISBN 978-0-470-65172. - Note: The Leadership Challenge text is a course reading assignment that will be used only in the first 7 weeks of class, so, if you plan to purchase, please order it early.
 Alternately, the UMN Library has this text available in an electronic format (6 "seats" for the 6th Edition and 2 "seats" for the 5th Edition).
-See the eReserves page via the Moodle site for a link to the eBook editions. - Recommended method for accessing the e-version of the text: The license for use of this book only allows 6 e-users at a time, so please do not "Download" the book from the library link (if you do this, you will need to return the book within 14 days and it will restrict access for other students).
+See the eReserves page via the Moodle site for a link to the eBook editions. - Recommended method for accessing the e-version of the text: The license for use of this book only allows 6 eusers at a time, so please do not "Download" the book from the library link (if you do this, you will need to return the book within 14 days and it will restrict access for other students).
 Instead, use the "Chapter Download" option so that you can save each chapter as a PDF file and maintain access for other students in the class. - Hickman, G. R. (2010).
 Leading Change in Multiple Contexts: Concepts and Practices in Organizational, Community, Political, Social, and Global Change Settings.
 Thousand Oaks, CA: Sage.
 ISBN: 978-1-4129-2678-2. - Note: An e-version of Leading Change in Multiple Contexts is available through the UMN Library (unlimited "seats").
 See the eReserves page via the Moodle site for a link to the eBook edition.